High School Big Shot: Plot

 Marv Grant (Tom Pittman) is a high school student who lives with his deadbeat, alcoholic father.
 At school he begins dating the attractive Betty Alexander (Virginia Aldridge), who eventually manipulates him into writing her English class term paper for her.
 Their teacher figures out that Betty cheated on the paper and fails her, and also withdraws his recommendation from Marv's college application, leaving him with no chance of earning a scholarship.
 In anger, Betty dumps Marv and returns to her old boyfriend, Vince, revealing that she had only been using Marv from the beginning.

 At his part-time job at the docks, Marv overhears his boss plotting a drug deal for $1 million worth of heroin.
 The money will be kept in the office safe prior to the deal.
 In despair, Marv plots to steal the money, with the help of local safecracker Harry March and his brother-in-law Sam Tallman.
 Marv intends to use the money to help his father and possibly win Betty back.
 He tells her about the pending robbery to entice her to marry him, and she shows interest, but secretly tasks her boyfriend, Vince, to steal all the money from Marv.

 Marv and his two accomplices successfully steal the money, but while attempting to escape, Vince and his gang attempt to take it from them.
 Sam resists and is shot by Vince, which horrifies his accomplices, who flee from the scene.
 Betty arrives soon afterwards, but Vince blames her for getting him into the situation, and he kills her too.
 The drug dealers arrive, shooting and killing Vince while he attempts to leave with the cash, which is accidentally spilled off the dock and into the water.
-While attempting to get the money, the police arrive and shoot one of the dealers before arresting the others along with Marv.
+The police arrive and shoot one of the dealers before arresting the others along with Marv.